 UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 The private security business had been good the previous year, enough to where I could run it from Ravensgate.
-I put Greg, one of my managers, in charge while I was away.
-It would help me to put adequate energy into an attempted investigation of Sandy’s disappearance.
+I put Lester, one of my managers, in charge while I was away.
+It would help me put adequate energy into an attempted investigation of Sandy’s disappearance.
 Occasional out-of-town trips may occur but wouldn’t be a problem.

 About a week after signing the contract, I brought some of my belongings in the house.
 The first thing I did was change all the locks.
 I added an alarm system and put cameras on the front and back door.
 It wasn’t hard to be completely moved in by August.